-In June 1973, pressure mounted to abandon the framework of Teheran and Tripoli and for governments to set posted prices unilaterally.
-By September 1973, all the OPEC countries were prepared formally to request a revision of the price agreements, as the gap between market prices and posted prices widened.
-Negotiations opened on October 8, two days after the outbreak of the October 1973 war.
-OPEC proposed to raise the price of oil to \$5.12.
-The oil companies stalled for time.
-On October 16, 1973, OPEC renounced the Teheran and Tripoli agreements and unilaterally adopted the proposal they had earlier put before the companies.
-As Penrose (1976, p.
-50) notes, "the October 1973 increases in posted prices were not related to the war, but to the fact that the assumptions underlying the Teheran agreement had proved unjustified.
-The exporting countries therefore felt that the ... prices agreed upon in Teheran required adjustment to the new market and monetary conditions.
-These conditions were not, in their view, of their own making, since they had not cut back supplies ...".
-In fact, the quantity of oil supplied by OPEC had gradually increased from 29.9 mb/day in January 1973 to 32.7 mb/day in September 1973.
+in posted prices were not related to the war, but to the fact that the assumptions underlying the Teheran agreement had proved unjustified.
+The exporting countries therefore felt that the . . . prices agreed upon in Teheran required adjustment to the new market and monetary conditions.
+These conditions were not, in their view, of their own making, since they had not cut back supplies. . . ."
+In fact, the quantity of oil supplied by OPEC had gradually increased from 29.9 million barrels per day in January 1973 to 32.7 million barrels per day in September 1973.
 Thus, as we showed earlier, not only are there strong reasons to doubt that the second doubling of oil prices on January 1, 1974, was caused by exogenous oil supply cuts, but there is overwhelming evidence that the initial doubling of the oil price to \$5.12/barrel was due to increased demand for oil.